Hybrid Localized Spectral Decomposition for multiscale problems: Hybrid Localized Finite Elements

 To simplify the presentation we do not discretize $H^1(\tau)$ and $\Hdivtau$ for $\tau\in\triH$.
-We remark that the method develop here extends easily when we discretize $\Hdivtau$ by simplices or cubical elements with lowest order Raviart--Thomas spaces~\cite{MR1759911}, or discretize $H^1(\tau)$ fine enough to resolve the heterogeneities of $\A(x)$ and to satisfy inf-sup conditions with respect to the space $\Lh$.
+We remark that the method developed here extends easily when we discretize $\Hdivtau$ by simplices or cubic elements with lowest order Raviart--Thomas spaces~\cite{MR1759911}, or discretize $H^1(\tau)$ fine enough to resolve the heterogeneities of $\A(x)$ and to satisfy inf-sup conditions with respect to the space $\Lh$.

 We pose then the problem of finding $\uurm_h\in\VVRM$ and $\lambda_h\in\Lh$ such that